Imambaras of Lucknow: Imambara

 An "Imambara" or an "Imambargah" means (House of Imam or Court of Imam); this word is a North Indian origin.
-An Imambara is also known as Hussaniya, Ashoor Khana.
-An Imambara is a place or a building with a hall where people assemble for "Majlis" (Mourning Congregations) of Imam Husain and Martyrs of Karbala.
+An Imambara is also known as Husayniyya, Ashoor Khana.
+An Imambara is a place or a building with a hall where people assemble for "Majlis" (Mourning Congregations) of Imam Husain a.s. and Martyrs of Karbala.

 An Imambara is different from a Mosque as it is intended for "Majlis".
 But Namaz can be offered in an Imambara.
 An Imambara in Indian Sub-continent is generally built south facing and the western wall of the hall can be used for Namaz.

 The main building of an Imambara is called "Azakhana" and is constructed in a manner where under the dome the "Taaziya" (The replica of the original tomb) or "Zarih" (The wooden or metal protective grill constructed around the Holy Graves.) is kept on an approximately 3 feet high platform called the "Shehnasheen", where the Zaireens (Visitors) can bow their head and kiss the platform in a manner to pay respect to Imam Husain and the martyrs of Karbala.
 One or two halls are added after the "Shehnasheen" for the "Majlis".

 The first hall generally serves as the burial place for the builder of the Imambara and his household.
 A "Mimber" (A staircase like structure) is kept in the second hall for "Majlis".
 The "Zakir" (The Orator) sits on the "Mimber" and the "Azadaars" (The Mourners) sits on the floor of the hall.
 As the number of "Azadaars" (The Mourners) increases The "Zakir" (The Orator) sits one step upwards on the "Mimber" in order to address the whole gathering.
 The "Azakhana" generally have five doorways resembling the significance and importance of "Panjetan" in Shia Islam.

 The oldest imambara of Lucknow was built during the reign of Nawab Abul-Mansur Khan (Nawab Safdar Jung) in 1745 by Mirza Abu Talib Khan.
 He was son of Haji Mohammad Beg and enjoyed a respectable position during the reign of Nawab Safdar Jung.
 This imambara no longer exists.
 Almost every Shia constructs an imambara at their home.
 The Imambara may differ in terms of size and material used for its construction e.g. wood, metal or concrete.